Customer: G&F Industries

 Business Challenge: Create an efficient paperless workflow in order to save space and increase productivity.

 Several years ago, the “dead storage” room at G&F Industries looked like something from the TV show Hoarders.
-That’s not the case anymore, thanks to the company’s implementation of electronic document management and its relationship with DocStar.
+That’s not the case anymore, thanks to the company’s implementation of electronic document management and its relationship with DocStar for document management.

 G&F Industries is a privately owned custom plastics injection molding company located in Sturbridge, Massachusetts.
 The company, which has a state-of-the-art manufacturing facility, employs upwards of 150 employees at any given time in its around-the-clock operation.
 Customers include other businesses in the automotive, industrial, military, firearms, consumer and medical markets.